lando/lando/docs/config/phpmyadmin.md

+---
+description: Add a highly configurable phpmyadmin service to Lando for local development with all the power of Docker and Docker Compose; connect all your databases for easy GUI goodness.
+---

 # PhpMyAdmin

 [phpMyAdmin](https://www.phpmyadmin.net/) is a free software tool written in PHP, intended to handle the administration of MySQL over the Web.